robertlarocca/developer-gedit-theme/README.md

 # developer-gedit-theme
-### A Gedit color scheme inspired by Solarized Dark
+### A Gedit color scheme inspired by Solarized Dark.